-- Upon completion of this course, students should understand the basic principles of modern geometrical optics. - The students should also be able to solve analysis and design problems for basic optical systems: - The students should be able to perform an exact ray tracing and evaluate the system aberrations.
+- The students should understand the basic principles of modern geometrical optics. - The students should also be able to analysis and design basic optical systems. - The students should be able to perform an exact ray tracing and evaluate the system aberrations.